-Rightly tagged “Har Ghar kuch Kehta Hai” – Asian Paints.
-Indeed its Himanshu Parashar from Jaipura Institute of Management, Jaipur PGDM batch now, who share his story on how he cracked to his dream company-Asian Paints.
-As he recalls, during interview Himanshu was asked to apply the 4Ps of marketing on a future pay app.
-It’s interesting not only because it allowed the interviewer an opportunity to cross-question him, but also since it tests future readiness of new managers.
+Rightly tagged “Har Ghar Kuch Kehta Hai” – Asian Paints.
+Indeed it’s Himanshu Parashar from Jaipuria Institute of Management, Jaipur PGDM batch now, who shares his story on how he cracked to his dream company-Asian Paints.
+As he recalls, during the interview Himanshu was asked to apply the 4Ps of marketing on a future pay app.
+It’s interesting not only because it allowed the interviewer an opportunity to cross-question him, but also since it tests the future readiness of new managers.
 Jaipuria Institute of Management, Jaipur student proved himself up to the challenges and bagged the role of Territory Sales Officer with the powerhouse.

 The interviewer brought up the fact during the selection process, but he was not unsettled.
 According to him, keeping calm at all times is the key to placement success.

-As an active member of sports committee at Jaipuria Institute of Management (Top Management Institute in Jaipur) Himanshu was considered a top performer and brought sponsorship for its events.
+As an active member of the sports committee at Jaipuria Institute of Management India’s amongst top MBA colleges in Jaipur, Himanshu was considered a top performer and brought sponsorship for its events.
 During the goodwill project, he managed to convince his team members to go with his ideas successfully.
 For him, these opportunities were building blocks in his transformation into a professional.
 “I learned so much about handling pressure, and presentation skills through these activities.
-Guest lectures with industry experts, and initiatives like Startup Oasis gave us insights that we can use in our careers,” he claims.
+Guest lectures with industry experts and initiatives like Startup Oasis gave us insights that we can use in our careers,” he claims.

 It’s not surprising since risk management is going to be crucial not only to financial services but practically all organizations in the coming times impacted by the current pandemic.
 Himanshu has the experience, creative thinking, and training to tide over the times and reach for the skies.